guettli/intranets/README.md

-# Intranets Docs: My point of view
+# Documentation in Intranets: My point of view

 > "Without clarity of speech man is only a garden gnome" (German pop music band "Element of Crime" in the song "Alle vier minuten")